Apple Cider Donut Cake

 Reducing Apple Cider for Apple Cider Donut Cake

-There’s a few problems with moving the concept of a fried donut over to a bundt cake, however.
+There are a few problems with moving the concept of a fried donut over to a bundt cake, however.

 First, we lose some of the pillowy texture when we switch from frying to baking.
 We can try to gain some of it back by adding some applesauce, to make it extra moist.